IBM/blockchainbean2/README.md

 ![packageFile](/docs/function.png)

 Leave the arguments blank, and hit *enter* on your keyboard.
 ![packageFile](/docs/blank.png)

  This will instantiate the smart contract.
 You should see the contract under the *instantiated* tab on the left-hand side, as shown in the picture.

 ![packageFile](/docs/instantiated.png)

+## Step 6.
+Submit Transactions
+*** Note that this step is the same whether for local or cloud deployment.
+The only different is that we will use queries to see the ledger locally, whereas on cloud we can view the ledger via the block explorer on IBM Blockchain Platform ***

- 9. Nice.
+ Nice.
 We're pretty much ready to submit transactions on our contract.
 Go ahead and go into your web-app directory and run the query script with the commands shown below.

  ```